 And This Is for...: The Boss, if the Female 1 voice is chosen, will give one when planting each explosive during the final mission of the serious ending.

 Armies Are Evil: STAG.
 To the point where they will declare martial law, blow up a statue with Saints they've kidnapped on it, place the blame on the gang so they look like terrorists, then try to level the entire city.
-Although most of that is only in one ending.
+Most of that is only in one ending, though much of it was at least planned by STAG in any case.

 Art Evolution: Compare the "Power" trailer to the more recent in-game footage.
 Phillipe Loren's hair has gone from black to grey and he looks older.
 Kinzie in the trailer is rather sexy looking but in the Deckers Die trailer she's more Hollywood Homely and the Boss' default look is nothing like the one in the trailer.